 Where does syphilis come from?

 Syphilis emerged in the Americas through the long and complicated history of human migration.
 The treponematosis bacteria originated in Africa in the form of yaws.
 The disease mutated into the disease known as bejel and entered Asia and then later North America when humans crossed from Asia to the Americas either via the Bering Land Bridge or water routes.
 Once in North America, bejel mutated into syphilis.
 The North American mutation was introduced to Europe most likely by the returning participants of Columbus’ first voyage in 1493.
-Some of Columbus’ crew then found themselves tied up in the Siege of Naples the following year where syphilis outbreak occurred.
+Some of Columbus’ crew then found themselves tied up in the Siege of Naples the following year where the first recorded syphilis outbreak occurred.

 The link between Columbus and syphilis was not made until 1526.
 Gonzalo Fernandez de Oviedo y Valdes made the connection in his Natural History of the Indies.
 In addressing the King of Spain Oviedo remarked, “Your majesty may take it as certain that this malady (the bubas) comes from the Indies, where it is very common knowledge amongst the Indians, but not so dangerous in those lands as it were our own…The first time this sickness was seen in Spain was after Admiral Don Christopher Columbus had discovered the Indies and returned from those lands.”